chudkowsky/howcryptoworksbook/Chapter_05_Custody.md

 This efficiency makes MPC ideal for **active trading desks** and **multi-chain operations** where speed and flexibility outweigh transparency benefits.
 A trading firm can implement complex approval workflows across Bitcoin, Ethereum, and Solana simultaneously without managing separate multisig contracts on each network.

 The risk profile shifts toward platform and vendor quality, making evidence and logging absolutely critical.
 Since cryptographic operations happen within specialized software or hardware, operators must trust that implementations are correct and that proper procedures are followed.
 This dependency on vendor security and operational practices requires careful due diligence and ongoing monitoring.
+Prominent providers such as Fireblocks and Copper use MPC; security depends on their implementations and verifiable evidence logs.

 ### Qualified Custodians: Regulatory Compliance and Legal Protection

 **Regulated banks and trust companies** bring traditional custody expertise to digital assets, offering legal segregation, examiner oversight, and insurance coverage that many institutional investors require by policy or regulation.
 These institutions operate under established regulatory frameworks that provide legal clarity and fiduciary protections.

 The regulatory approach addresses risks that technical solutions cannot: bankruptcy remoteness, clear legal title, and compliance with evolving regulatory requirements.
-When a qualified custodian holds assets, clients benefit from established legal precedents, regulatory oversight, and often FDIC or similar insurance coverage that provides recourse in case of institutional failure.
+When a qualified custodian holds assets, clients benefit from established legal precedents, regulatory oversight, and private crime/specie policies; digital assets are not FDIC-insured.

 Operational processes typically move slower than purely technical solutions, and DeFi composability remains limited due to regulatory constraints around permissible activities.
 However, fiduciaries with regulatory obligations—pension funds, insurance companies, registered investment advisors—often find this the only acceptable path forward for significant allocations.